Fat Bikes, Snow Bikes, Specialized Fatboy, 45NRTH, Surly, Nokian and Winter Biking Gear at Erik's

 Winter Fat Bikes | Winter Commuting Bikes

 Winter riding presents a few extra challenges that summer riding does not - snow, ice, slush .
-At Erik's Bike Shop, we offer Fat Bikes, bicycles built to take on the deepest snow with amazing tires and Commuting Bikes, bicycles which can be outfitted to be more durabile in the hard winter climate.
+At Erik's Bike Shop, we offer Fat Bikes, bicycles built to take on the deepest snow with amazing tires and Commuting Bikes, bicycles which can be outfitted to be more durable in the hard winter climate.
+Now with Fat Bikes starting at under $1000!

 Winter Cycling Apparel